 If you're a nonprofit leader seeking to avoid common fundraising mistakes and build successful partnerships, then read on.

-Mistake 1: Not Doing Enough Research
+Mistake 1: Not doing enough research

 Many fundraisers feel let down when they see foundations giving large amounts of money to other organizations, despite their own efforts to make a connection.
 Others feel confused when an individual with deep pockets isn’t interested in funding their highly successful program, even after a seemingly persuasive pitch.